mellinoe/veldrid-docs/articles/textures.md

 Staging Textures can be "mapped" into a CPU-visible data range.
 This allows you to write directly into a region specifically prepared by the GPU driver to transfer texture data.
 After the data has been mapped and unmapped (see [GraphicsDevice.Map](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_Map_Veldrid_MappableResource_Veldrid_MapMode_System_UInt32_) and [GraphicsDevice.Unmap](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_Unmap_Veldrid_MappableResource_System_UInt32_)), you should then schedule a copy using [CommandList.CopyTexture](xref:Veldrid.CommandList#Veldrid_CommandList_CopyTexture_Veldrid_Texture_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_Veldrid_Texture_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_).

+## Reading back Texture data

+A Staging Texture is also needed to read back texture data from the GPU.
+A Texture should be mapped using [MapMode.Read](xref:Veldrid.MapMode) or [MapMode.ReadWrite](xref:Veldrid.MapMode).

 ## Initial Texture Data

 Before a Texture is populated (using UpdateTexture, CopyTexture, or by drawing into it), its contents are undefined.
 It is not meaningful to copy this data back into a CPU buffer or manipulate it in any way.
-Some backends may default-initialize a Texture to a certain value in some cases (commonly black -- all zeroes), but this behavior cannot be relied on.
+Some backends may default-initialize a Texture to a certain value in some cases (commonly transparent black, or all zeroes), but this behavior cannot be relied on.

-## Reading back Texture data

-A Staging Texture is also needed to read back texture data from the GPU.
-A Texture should be mapped using [MapMode.Read](xref:Veldrid.MapMode) or [MapMode.ReadWrite](xref:Veldrid.MapMode).